Python-SIP/sip/doc/c_api.rst

         the value of the type object's ``tp_dict`` field.

+.. c:function:: void sipPrintObject(PyObject *obj)

+    This is a thin wrapper around :c:func:`PyObject_Print()` that is typically used when debugging when the limited Python API is enabled.

+    :param obj:
+        the Python object.

 .. c:function:: const char *sipPyTypeName(const PyTypeObject *py_type)

     This provides access to a Python type object's ``tp_name`` field and is